MuhammasWaqas/FaizanAli_Porfolio/README.md

 I am making module level CV type applicaion in angular In this WE use lazy loading to increase their performance:

+# Important Point About Skill Component
+Hi , Awais kindly discuss with sir according to skills component design if this final and look good then i will work on it

+Best Regards
+WAQAS